 When the client pool requests connection information from the server locator, the locator returns the least-loaded server for the connection type.
 The pool uses this “best server” response to open new connections and to condition (rebalance) its existing pool connections.

 load-poll-interval.
-You might want to set it lower if you find your server loads fluctuating too much during normal operation.
-The lower you set it, however, the more overhead your load balancing will use.
+You might want to reduce the interval if you find your server loads fluctuating too much during normal operation.
+The lower you set this parameter, however, the more overhead your load balancing will use.

-VMware GemFire provides a default utility that probes the server and its resource usage to give load information to the locators.
-The default probe returns the following load metrics: - The pool connection load is the number of connections to the server divided by the server’s
+GemFire provides a default utility that probes the server and its resource usage to give load information to the locators.
+The default probe returns the following load metrics:

-max-connections setting.
-This means that servers with a lower
+max-connectionssetting.
+This means that a server with a lower

-max-connections setting receives fewer connections than servers with a higher setting.
+max-connectionssetting receives fewer connections than a server with a higher setting.
 The load is a number between 0 and 1, where 0 means there are no connections, and 1 means the server is at

 max-connections.
 The load estimate for each additional pool connection is 1/